JJNJNRobin1337/Proj.Shinra-mcmd/README.md

 2. Discovery and first experimentations with Magic.
 3. Early Magic-Technology, additional experimentation.
 4. More advanced Magitech, maybe nether tech (not including addon).

+Addons include:
+Piglin Overhaul (inspired by Minecraft Legends] Villager Overhaul
+Piglin Overhaul (inspired in part by Minecraft Legends and Minecraft Dungeons] Pollution Compatability (compatability mod for a custom pollution system, seperate from pollution of the realms]